Skip to main content

 2. Technical Electives (36 credits)**:

 A list of approved technical electives is available upon request from the program director.
 A minimum of 24 credits of technical electives must be taken from the College of Engineering and Mines.
 Students may take up to 12 credit hours outside the college with approval from the program director.
-If students plan on pursuing a concentration, courses from outside of the College of Engineering and Mines only count towards the maximum 12 credits allowed.

 Course List